percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

 This variable was used to define how much RAM is available for the system.

-.. warning:: This variable has been deprecated and shouldn't be used as it could cause a node to crash.
+.. warning:: This variable has been deprecated and should not be used as it could cause a node to crash.

 .. variable:: gcache.name